Mercury1565/DBTui/README.md

 A lightweight, terminal-based user interface (TUI) for PostgreSQL built with Go.

-`dp-tui` provides a simple, keyboard-driven way to browse your PostgreSQL database schemas, tables, and columns, preview data, and run ad-hoc SQL queries.
+`DBTui` provides a simple, keyboard-driven way to browse your PostgreSQL database schemas, tables, and columns, preview data, and run ad-hoc SQL queries.

 ## Features